Opinion: We really need to talk about ‘eldest daughter syndrome’

 Upon entering young adulthood, many women exhibit symptoms of anxiety, depression and PTSD as they come to terms with the mental load they have had to carry through childhood.
 These struggles carry on into their adult lives, where they never really stop fulfilling the same role they did as children.
 When they have children of their own, the cycle starts anew.

-As more and more families experience mounting pressures, with escalating fuel bills and unaffordable childcare, I think of the eldest children, many of which helped out during the Covid crisis with home-schooling while mum and dad were on video calls or were trying to teach their little brother fractions.
+As more and more families experience mounting pressures, with escalating fuel bills and unaffordable childcare, I think of the eldest children, many of whom helped out during the Covid crisis with home-schooling while mum and dad were on video calls or were trying to teach their little brother fractions.

 They are the teenage children who babysit for their parents after a long day at school.
 The eldest children are carers who are relied upon every day to assist families stretched to the limit.